leihuagh/node-mongo-jwt-auth-server/README.md

 # node-mongo-jwt-auth-server
 This is a realization of the Auth Server, which should be separated from the actual resource server.

-This solution is based on private & public key pair
+This solution is based on private & public key pair signing method.
+This method helps when you want to avoid sharing "secret" string if your Resource Server is separated from the Auth Server.
+Thanks to the keys you can keep a private key in the Auth Server (and only there) and your "Public" Resource server will handle a token validation (and multitenancy if needed) using only a public key without ever knowing how a private key looks like.

 ## How to Use